Grass and weed killer poisoning

 Home Care

 Seek medical help right away.
-DO NOT make a person throw up unless poison control or a health care provider tells you to.
+Do not make a person throw up unless poison control or a health care provider tells you to.
 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 Before Calling Emergency